Srigunas/Srigunas/README.md

 </div>

 **Flutter App Developer** and **Python Programmer** with expertise in building **cross-platform mobile and desktop applications**.
-Skilled in Flutter, Dart, Firebase, and SQLite, with strong problem-solving and backend integration skills.
-Currently pursuing **B.E.
-Computer Science & Engineering** and working at **Gateway Software Solutions**.
+Skilled in Flutter, Dart, Firebase, and SQLite, with strong problem-solving and backend integration skills. **Completed B.E.
+Computer Science & Engineering** and currently working at **Gateway Software Solutions**.

 ```dart
 class Developer {